ruifurtado/pdi-plugin-forexpredicton/README.md

 # pdi-plugin-forexprediction

-A plugin to forecast how to FOREX market will be in a near future.
-It has the ability to compare different FOREX markets and output to the user helpful metrics about those.
+A kettle plugin to forecast and compare how a set of different FOREX markets will be in a near future.